 When The Real Housewives of Atlanta Season 13 premiered, Kenya Moore was agonizing over the future of her marriage to Marc Daly.
-With her husband of three years living more than 850 miles away in New York City following their Sept.
-2019 split — and tensions at an all-time high — Kenya visited a divorce attorney.
-However, she hadn't made any definitive decisions.
-But as the Bravo series revealed, Marc, with whom she shared 2-year-old daughter Brooklyn, beat her to it, filing for divorce himself.
+Though she’d been separated from her husband of three years since September 2019, she couldn’t make any definitive decisions about their relationship after visiting a divorce attorney.
+It turns out she didn’t have to: Daly beat her to it and filed for divorce himself.

 This article was originally published on